learn-co-curriculum/react-hooks-react-app-example/README.md

 You can see in the `App` function that `format` from the `date-fns` library is being used in the return statement when we call `format(...)`. `react` is also being used, even though you can't see it written in the code!
-Anywhere you write JSX inside a component is actually _transpiled_ to JavaScript code that looks like this: `React.createElement(tagName, props, children)` (more on that later).
+Anywhere you write JSX inside a component, it is actually _transpiled_ to JavaScript code that looks like this: `React.createElement(tagName, props, children)` (more on that later).

 > Version 17 of React, released October 2020, introduced a new JSX